merrittz/MrClips/README.md

 Simple, minimalistic clip board extender.
 Thanks, Claude.
 This definitely already exists as an open source project in some form that I used long ago but couldn't find it.
 There are many existing apps similar to this but they are too complicated!
+And they want to charge money?!
+Bah.

 1. Polls the system clipboard every 0.5s, stores the last 5 unique text copies
 2. Ctrl+Option+V shows a floating popup near your cursor with the history